AshleySanders/OttomanAlgeria/README.md

 # OttomanAlgeria
 This repository contains data sets related to Algerian society and politics between 1500 and 1837.

+The *GovData* directory contains the data set in both CSV and Excel file formats, as well as a code book that provides a description for each variable, notes, and relevant citations.
+The Excel file contains the list of simplified codes and code book as separate sheets.

+The *OttAlg-NetData* contains the nodes and edges lists as CSV files for the Ottoman-Algerian social network, as well as a code book for the data in both CSV and Excel file formats.

 ## Citations
 **Please cite the "Ottoman-Algeria-Constantine_Governors-Data" data set as follows:** <br></br>